 - There is a $0.50 charge each time you wish to receive your bank statement by post.

-- If you want to receive any additional documentation as quickly as possible, express mail fee is set to $15.
+- If you want to receive any additional documentation as quickly as possible, the express mail fee is set to $15.

 Both the online savings account and online CD options have high-interest rates.
 Some customers and critics believe that the rates easily offset the fees mentioned above.